ezeoleaf/awesome-golang-repositories/README.md

 [go-colorful](https://github.com/lucasb-eyer/go-colorful): A library for playing with colors in go (golang).
 [tns-restful-json-api](https://github.com/corylanou/tns-restful-json-api): This is the code repository that goes along with the "TheNewStack" article for RESTful JSON API post
 [writefreely](https://github.com/writefreely/writefreely): A clean, Markdown-based publishing platform made for writers.
 Write together, and build a community.
 [pogreb](https://github.com/akrylysov/pogreb): Embedded key-value store for read-heavy workloads written in Go
+[fs2](https://github.com/timtadh/fs2): B+ Tree - List - File Structures 2 - Memory Mapped File Structures for Go